Equivariant iterated loop space theory and permutative G-categories

-We give a precise description of the $G$-fixed $E_{\infty}$ categories of free $\sO_G$-categories in \S\ref{Sec3}.
-This is a categorical precursor of the equivariant Barratt-Priddy-Quillen (BPQ) theorem, which we prove in \S\ref{Sec5.1}, and of the tom Dieck splitting theorem for suspension $G$-spectra, which we reprove in \S\ref{Sec5.2}.
-The proofs are based on use of an equivariant infinite loop space machine that is reviewed in \S4.
-The machine depends on use of the equivariant Steiner operads, which are described in \S9.
-One interesting detail shows how to use the machine to construct change of universe functors on the space level.
-The proof uses a double bar construction described in \S10.
-In \S6, we show how to construct the map $\bK_G\sA \sma \bK_G\sB \rtarr \bK_G(\sA\times \sB)$ and prove some naturality properties of the BPQ theorem and the tom Dieck splitting.
-These results complete the proofs promised in \cite{GM2}, as we clarify in \S\ref{Version1}.
+We give a precise description of the $G$-fixed $E_{\infty}$ categories of free $\sP_G$-categories in \S\ref{Sec3}.
+This is a precursor of our first categorical version of the BPQ theorem, which we prove in \S\ref{Sec5.1}, and of the tom Dieck splitting theorem for suspension $G$-spectra, which we reprove in \S\ref{Sec5.2}.

-Changing focus, in \S7 and \S8 we give three interrelated examples of $E_{\infty}$ $G$-operads, denoted $\sP_G$, $\sQ_G$, and $\sR_G$, and give examples of their algebras.
+Changing focus, in \S\ref{SecPQR} and \S\ref{sec:Einf} we give three interrelated examples of $E_{\infty}$ $G$-operads, denoted $\sV_G$, $\sV^\times_G$, and $\sW_G$, and give examples of their algebras.
 This approach to examples is more intuitive than the approach based on genuine permutative $G$-categories, and it has some technical advantages.
 It is new and illuminating even nonequivariantly.
 It gives a more intuitive categorical hold on the BPQ theorem than does the treatment starting from genuine permutative $G$-categories, as we explain in \S\ref{subSecbait}.
 It also gives a new starting point for multiplicative infinite loop space theory, both equivariantly and nonequivariantly, but that is work in progress.

-We emphasize that this paper is full of open ends.
-Given that much of equivariant infinite loop space theory has been at least partially understood for three decades, it is surprising how very underdeveloped the subject remains.